Chart Color Schemes

 North Plympton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, North Plympton's population is estimated at around 3,936 people.
-This reflects an increase of 326 people since the 2021 Census, which reported a population of 3,610 people.
-The growth is inferred from AreaSearch's estimate of 3,917 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 42 validated new addresses since the Census date.
-This results in a population density ratio of 2,589 persons per square kilometer, placing North Plympton in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 9.0% since the 2021 census exceeded both the state average of 7.1% and the SA3 area, marking it as a growth leader in the region.
+Based on analysis of ABS population updates for the broader area, as of November 2025, North Plympton's estimated population is around 4,069.
+This reflects an increase of 459 people since the 2021 Census, which reported a population of 3,610.
+The change is inferred from AreaSearch's resident population estimate of 3,891 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,677 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+North Plympton's growth rate of 12.7% since the 2021 census exceeded the state's (8.7%) and metropolitan area's growth rates, marking it as a growth leader in the region.
 Overseas migration contributed approximately 97.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Considering projected demographic shifts, North Plympton is forecasted to experience significant population increase in the top quartile of Australian statistical areas.
-Based on aggregated SA2-level projections, the suburb is expected to grow by 1,131 persons to 2041, reflecting an increase of 25.9% in total over the 17 years.
+By 2041, based on aggregated SA2-level projections, the area is expected to grow by 1,112 persons, reflecting an overall increase of 21.3% over the 17-year period.

 Frequently Asked Questions - Population